-The BCCLA was the only civil liberties association to appear at the Cullen Commission, where we challenged that many recommendations proposed for combatting money laundering would erode constitutional rights.
-These proposals - including expanded powers for the civil forfeiture office and police, unexplained wealth orders, and increased surveillance and information sharing - jeopardize privacy rights, equality rights, and due process protections.
+The BCCLA was the only civil liberties association to UWOs appear at the Cullen Commission, where we challenged that many recommendations proposed for combatting We spoke out against "unexplained wealth orders" money laundering would erode constitutional rights. or UWOs - being adopted in British Columbia.
+UWOs These proposals - including expanded powers for the would give the province the power to seize wealth that civil forfeiture office and police, unexplained wealth appears to be beyond a person's financial means unless orders, and increased surveillance and information that person can adequately explain where the wealth sharing - jeopardize privacy rights, equality rights, and came from.
+UWOs would be intended to target the due process protections. proceeds of crime.
+However, UWOs may not require the target of the order to be convicted of a crime or even be suspected of a crime.